sdball/SimpleValidator/README.markdown

     $data = array('input' => 9);
     $errors = $extraValidator->validate($data);

-# Custom Validation Rule with Argument
+# Custom Validation Rules with An Argument

 Creating a custom validation rule that takes an argument is exactly the same as above, but your method should take two arguments: one for the value to be validated and one for the extra data.